addr2data/aws-certification-prep/README.rst

   - Brian will be creating exercises that primarily use the Management Console.
   - Brian will also be re-creating some of my exercises using the Management Console.

 The approach taken in these exercises is to limit manual configuration of components (via CLI or GUI) to only once.
-Starting in exercise **ex-004**, components manually configured previously are moved into templates and deployed with **CloudFormation**.
+Starting in exercise **ex-004**, components that were manually configured previously, become definitions in **CloudFormation** templates and deployed using **CloudFormation**.

 The tables below list the exercises that have been created (or planned) and their format(s).
 For exercises with both formats, the end result of each is the same.